Categories

 Can Cataract Surgery Be Performed Twice?

 Since the natural lens is permanently removed during surgery, cataracts cannot regrow, and therefore, you can’t have cataract surgery performed more than once.
-But, there may be rare cases where follow-up procedures are needed:
+However, there may be rare cases where follow-up procedures are needed:

 • The IOL might need to be repositioned if it shifts post-surgery.